 The chicken would sit in that electric skillet all day it seemed until it was time for dinner.
 The dish was loaded with cubed chicken breasts, pineapple, onions, and peppers.
 As a young child, I wouldn’t dare eat onions and peppers, EXCEPT when they were in the Hawaiian Chicken.
 Everything tasted amazing and it wasn’t worth picking anything out of the dish.
 It was the perfect sweet and savory combination!

-I’ve always wanted to make the Hawaiian Chicken for my family, but if you’ve followed along the blog for a while, then you know, my mom doesn’t do exact recipes, which proves to be a huge challenge for me when trying to recreate her dishes.
+I’ve always wanted to make the Hawaiian Chicken for my family, but if you’ve followed along with the blog for a while, then you know, my mom doesn’t do exact recipes, which proves to be a huge challenge for me when trying to recreate her dishes.
 In addition to her vague recipe instructions, I also had to convert the recipe so it would work in the Instant Pot!

 The First Time Was a Mess